mosip/documentation/docs/Data-Model-Naming-Standards.md

 **Ex: mosip_prereg**

 ## Schema Naming Standards
 Schema name is named after the DB name, by default, without mosip_.
-If there are more than one schemas in a DB, then a proper single word name is assigned, either full word or an abbreviated word.
+If there are more than one schema in a DB, then a proper single word name is assigned, either full word or an abbreviated word.
 **Ex: prereg**

 ## Table Naming Standards